Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 831-241-7501

-Due to a shortage of COVID tests, CruzMedMo will be offering appointment-only testing this week and is currently fully booked.
-As of now, the company plans to resume normal service hours at Faith Community Church — 115 S. Morrissey Ave., Santa Cruz — on Monday.
+Due to a shortage of COVID tests, CruzMedMo will be offering appointment-only testing this week.
+To schedule an appointment, call the number above or email appointments@cruzmedmo.com.
+The company has moved locations and is now stationed at 626 Frederick St.

 Emeline Health Center